 The main result in this section is given in the next theorem.

-\begin{theorem} Let $y_1$ and $y_2$ be a pair of meromorphic functions on a compact real Riemann surface $X$ Let us assume that the structure identity, given in \eqref{StructIdent4}, holds for a pair of meromorphic functions $y_1$ and $y_2$ and a reproducing kernel Hilbert space $\mathcal X$.
-Then, the structure identity holds for all elements in the algebra of meromorphic functions generated by $y_1$ and $y_2$ \end{theorem}
+\begin{theorem} Let $y_1$ and $y_2$ be a pair of meromorphic functions on a compact real Riemann surface $X$.
+Let us assume that the structure identity, given in \eqref{StructIdent4}, holds in a reproducing kernel Hilbert space $\mathcal X$ for a pair of meromorphic functions $y_1$ and $y_2$.
+Then, the structure identity holds for all functions in the algebra of meromorphic functions generated by $y_1$ and $y_2$. \end{theorem}

-We start with the following technical result is required later in the proof of Proposition \ref{myGeneral1}.
+We start with the following technical result required later in the proof of Proposition \ref{myGeneral1}.

-\begin{lem} Let $a,b,d \in \mathbb N$ such that $0\leq a,b < d$ and let $c_0,...,c_d$ be a sequence of real numbers such that $c_0 \neq 0$.
+\begin{lem} Let $a,b,d \in \mathbb N$ such that $0\leq a,b < d$ and let $c_0,\ldots,c_d$ be a sequence of real numbers such that $c_0 \neq 0$.
 Then, the equality

 holds, where $\delta$ stands for the Kronecker delta. \end{lem} \begin{pf} Along the proof, we use the notations $f(x) \defEq \sum_{p=0}^{d}c_{p}x^{p}$,

 According to Leibniz product rule, the following identity holds